Why do friends ask for mates rates? When you are first starting, some of your first clients will come from your circle of friends.

 “No, I don’t do discounts because I need to reinvest the money into the business.”

 “I don’t do mates rates because I need to charge everyone the same”

 “I don’t do mates rates because my business adviser would tell me off.”

-This is a version one of my clients successfully used.
+This last one is a version one of my clients successfully used.

 Why the “because” is important

 While the important part of this is to be assertive, using the magic word “because” helps you to be assertive, and for people to accept what you’re saying.
 You’re not just saying no, you’re saying no for a reason.